thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 > [!IMPORTANT]
 > * With the SAP managed kubernetes offering, the entire kubernetes infrastructure is managed 24/7 by the SAP SRE teams.
 That includes regular kubernetes versions updates, security patches, overall monitoring of the underlying infrastructure, etc.
 > * Customers can decide by themselves to upsize or downsize the kubernetes cluster resources via a change of machine types.
 In order to optimize the cluster configuration and resources, additional worker pools can be provisioned/deprovisioned as well.
 These worker pools may feature nodes sizes (machine types) different from the master cluster nodes.
 Worker pools with GPU nodes are supported as well.
 > * All SAP Kyma kubernetes extensions - the kyma modules - are fully managed and supported.
 Customer have a choice between the fast and the regular channels with regard to the modules.
-> * The fast channel offer a 14-day trial window before the regular channel modules get promoted.
+The fast channel offers a 14-day trial window before the regular channel modules get promoted.
-> * [What's new channel](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?Environment=Kyma;Kubernetes&Component=Kyma+Runtime) with all the kyma runtime past, current and future changes - this can be subscribed to.
+> * [What's new channel](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?Environment=Kyma;Kubernetes&Component=Kyma+Runtime) with all the kyma runtime past, current and future changes - this information channel can be subscribed to.
 > * SAP L1 /L2 /L3 /SRE support teams are there to assist on request with the customers Day-2 operations via SAP support channel.
 >
 > * With this, the customers Day-2 operations teams may focus exclusively on Management, Maintenance, Monitoring, and Optimization of their own workloads rather.